metamn/react/content/blog/a-big-picture/index.md

 ![The Big Picture](miro.png)

-A higher resolution and detailed information about the building blocks is avaialable in [Miro](https://miro.com/app/board/o9J_kwFipAA=/).
+A higher resolution and detailed information about the building blocks is available in [Miro](https://miro.com/app/board/o9J_kwFipAA=/).

+All resources based upon the chart was drawn are available in [Putting React in context](http://metamn.io/react/putting-react-in-context/)